Housing Database · Northeast Florida

 Where does this data come from and how often does it update?

-Every number is computed from realMLS (Northeast Florida MLS) records.
+Every number is computed from realMLS (the Northeast Florida MLS) records.
 The current snapshot refreshes twice daily; the historical series goes back to 2012 and is recomputed when the archive is refreshed.
 Aggregates only; no individual transaction is identifiable.
 Source: Data provided by realMLS.

 What is the sell-through rate?